-- a.
-Questioning techniques must be employed to ascertain the specific expectations of guests. - Guides must strive to exceed guests' expectations, both physical and emotional.
+- Questioning techniques must be employed to ascertain specific expectations of guests. - Guides must strive to exceed guests' expectations - both physical and emotional.

-Guides must be perceptive to non-verbal communication methods in an attempt to read guests' needs and desires prior to being told.
+Guides must be perceptive to non-verbal communication methods in an attempt to read guest needs and desires prior to being told or before accidents or conflicts occur.